 Patrick’s Day or any day of the year.
 This is a great beer bread to go with your corn beef and cabbage or shepherd’s pie tonight.
 This recipe is too easy, it’s got just 5 ingredients.
 It uses self-rising flower, brown sugar, a pinch of salt and Guinness.
+How could you get any easier?
+You can substitute all purpose flour in this recipe too, but make sure to add 1 1/4 teaspoon baking powder and 1/8 teaspoon salt for every cup of flour used.
+Make sure to also check the date on your self rising flour.
 5 Ingredient Guinness Quick Bread Ingredients 3 cups self rising flour 1 cup brown sugar, not packed a pinch of salt 1 – 11.2 oz Bottle of Guinness Butter Method.
 Cheddar jalapeno cornbread muffins.

 Not dry, uniformly textured and crumbly like your standard baking soda biscuit, these buttermilk beauties were large, tender and extremely flaky.
 Served warm out of the oven with a quick brushing of melted butter and you have, what is in my opinion, the perfect biscuit.
 Delicious slathered with butter and drizzled with honey or jam, these biscuits are also substantial enough to hold up to more serious fillings like ham and pepper jelly or crispy fried chicken and gravy like the guys at Pine State Biscuits do on their famous Reggie.

 Hope that you all have had a lovely week, and that a relaxing weekend lies ahead.
 I’m looking forward to some friend’s-birthday-celebrating, farmers-marketing, coffee-(friends)-dating, cake-baking, church-enjoying, and sleeping-inning here in my little corner of the world this weekend.
 OH, and the thing I’m perhaps most excited about — choir-directing.